Shannon-Lloyd/Microbe-Analylsis--Javascript-D3/README.md

 ## Getting Started
 All necessary files are located in this belly-button-challenge repository.
 Data is retrieved from https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json

 The Static folder contains a JS folder contains the app.js file.
 App.js contains all the javasript code to create the interatcive visualizations for representing data about microbes that colonize human navels.
-This uses the D# library to access and upadte elements on the index.html file in the main belly-button-challenge directory which is unaltered from the provided materias.
+This uses the D3 library to access and upadte elements on the index.html file in the main belly-button-challenge directory which is unaltered from the provided materias.
 The samples.json is for reference only.
 The images folder is for screenshots used in the README file.

 ## Installing